Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Introduction

-This paper aims to study the fate of the hydrodynamic vortical excitations in realistic plasmas, which are characterized by axial and helical charge relaxation as well as kinetic damping effects.
-A similar analysis has been extensively applied to determine possible experimentally observable signatures~\cite{Ke:2012qb,STAR:2015wza} of a similar excitation, the Chiral Magnetic Wave, that emerges in the magnetic field background and incorporates oscillations of the vector and axial charges~\cite{Newman:2005hd, Kharzeev:2010gd}.
 In addition to the standard axial charge relaxation effects -- related to the fact that the axial charge is not a conserved quantity in quantum field theory -- the vector sector is also subjected to relaxation effects caused by the electromagnetic backreaction~\cite{Kharzeev:2010gd}.
-The latter phenomenon is supported by a finite electrical conductivity in plasma that leads to an efficient screening of the local vector charge fluctuations carrying nonvanishing electric charge density.
+The latter phenomenon is supported by a finite electrical conductivity of the plasma that leads to an efficient screening of the local vector charge fluctuations carrying nonvanishing electric charge density.
 As a result, the Chiral Magnetic Wave is essentially ``overdamped'' in realistic environments such as quark-gluon plasma: the relaxation length of the wave appears to be shorter than the half-period of the wave oscillation~\cite{Shovkovy:2018tks}.\footnote{A recent work~\cite{Ahn:2024ozz} highlights the regimes, in which the Chiral Magnetic Wave can still be observed in a condensed matter setup as an underdamped collective mode in a Weyl semimetal which hosts relativistic fermionic quasiparticles similarly to quark-gluon plasma.} In the vector-chiral sector of rotating plasma, a related analysis has been performed in Ref.~\cite{Rybalka:2018uzh}, where various waves were analyzed, including the longitudinal sound wave, a circularly polarized vortical wave and diffusive modes that involve an oscillating vector charge density.